 The Child Exploitation and Online Protection Centre (CEOP) is the UK’s national centre dedicated to protecting children from harm both online and offline.
 CEOP’s Thinkuknow education initiative aims to empower children and young people to enjoy online technologies safely.

-CEOP have released the 'Parents' and Carers' Guide to the Internet' ‐ a short, entertaining TV‐style programme looking at what it’s like to bring up children in the online world.
-The programme will help you to:
+CEOP have released the 'Parents' and Carers' Guide to Cyber Security' ‐ a short, video looking at how to become more Cyber Aware.

 A link to the CEOP site, which provides parents with advice on Internet safety.